albert-wang/represent/README.md

 	Format         | Result
 	---------------+-------------------------
-	0.123145       | Double.
-If the double would start with '0.', the leading 0 may be omitted.
+	0.123145       | If the double would start with '0.', the leading 0 may be omitted.
-	0.123145f      | Float.
-If the float would start with '0.', the leading 0 may be omitted.
-	0xABCDEF       | int64, parsed as hex.
+	0xABCDEF       | integer, parsed as hex.
 Values may also be in lowercase.
-	0b1011110      | int64, parsed as binary.
+	0b1011110      | integer, parsed as binary.
-	01234567       | int64, parsed as octal.
+	01234567       | integer, parsed as octal.
-	123456         | int64, parsed as decimal.
+	123456         | integer, parsed as decimal.
 	[0, 1, 2, 3]   | Vector of floats.
 A vector may have 2, 3, or 4 elements.
 All vectors are row-major.
 	q[0, 1, 2, 3]  | Quaternion of floats.
 The format is in w, x, y, z format. zeroN          | Zero vector.
 N may be 2, 3, or 4.